abardandev/tech-docs/tech-docs/docs/index.md

 Since it's a full client/server on its own, I've opted to deploy the front end to its own subdomain.

+The UI allows Google login with NextAuth.js.

+- users login with Google in the UI
+- NextAuth generates its own JWE cookies that last 1 month
+- auth cookies are proxied to the API and used as secure user sessions

 <figure markdown="span">
 [UI Repo](https://github.com/abardandev/dogecoiner-ui){:target="_blank" .md-button}
 </figure>

 ### DogeCoiner-API

 This is an API for serving crypto price history and user portfolio data.

+It is secured with JWE tokens proxied from the UI.

+- users login with Google in the UI
+- auth tokens are proxied to the API and used as secure user sessions

 So far, it can serve price history.